Knowledge Management and Translation of Evidence into Health Policy and Practice

 The project aims to develop infrastructure for policy support function of the NHRC.
 The project will also initiate policy support products and activities that gradually increase the visibility of NHRC’s research work in policy support.

-NHRC will network with Cochrane South Asia and other related organizations to bridge the evidence utility gap by; establishing collaboration between policymakers and researchers, promoting methods for evidence synthesis relevant to decision makers, developing the capacity of local researchers in systematic review methods, and assessing evidence generation and utilization capacity of local stakeholders.
+NHRC will network with Ministry of Health and Population related organizations to bridge the evidence utility gap by; establishing collaboration between policymakers and researchers, promoting methods for evidence synthesis relevant to decision makers, and assessing evidence generation and utilization capacity of local stakeholders.